klaarnut/user-docs/en/easy-website-seo.md

 ![image](images/meta2.png)

-At the Page Management, you're ready on Meta tab.
-Insert embed meta tag here.
-And connect with ZGoogle API by this guide.
 Once **Meta tag** clicked, you will be at Page Management box.

 - **Menu Pages** on the left colum will bluely highlight the current page that you're going to set its Meta tag now.
 You can change to other pages from here.